 Students represented by parents at parent teacher conferences

-2018 -19 2019-20
+2019-20 2020-21

 Number Percentage Number Percentage

-FALL 405 90% 458 88.8%
+FALL 458 89% 343 87%

-SPRING 165 37% N/A N/A
+SPRING N/A N/A 187 44%

-\Spring conference are held by the request of parent or teacher
+^{}Spring conferences are held by the request of parent or teacher

 Siersma Elementary School continues to work as a Professional Learning Community with a focus on maximizing our instructional time, providing a guaranteed and viable curriculum to our students and structuring a Multi-Tiered System of Support to meet the academic and social emotional needs of our students.
-We strive to foster strong relationships with our students and extend that commitment to our parents as we believe that strong relationships promote student engagement and academic growth throughout the school year.
+Our commitment to our community is a priority and communicating with parents is essential in building strong relationships that foster a culture for learning.
+We believe that all our students will show growth and we work collaboratively to ensure their success!